hyperledger/identus-cloud-agent/docs/docusaurus/dids/create.md

 curl --location --request GET 'http://localhost:8080/prism-agent/did-registrar/dids' \
   --header 'Accept: application/json'
 ```
-The result should show an empty list as no DID has been created on this PRISM Agent instance.
+The result should show an empty list, as no DIDs exist on this PRISM Agent instance.

 ### 2. Create a PRISM Agent managed DID using DID registrar endpoint

 The DID controller can create a new DID by sending a DID document template to the Agent.
-Since key pairs are generated and managed by PRISM Agent, DID controller only has to specify the key `id` and its purpose (e.g. `authentication`, `assertionMethod`, etc).
+Since key pairs are generated and managed by PRISM Agent, DID controller only has to specify the key `id` and its purpose (e.g., `authentication`, `assertionMethod`, etc.).

 ```bash
 curl --location --request POST 'http://localhost:8080/prism-agent/did-registrar/dids' \